management

 Key Terminology

-Consumer Duty: The FCA's principles-based regulatory framework, effective from July 2023, requiring advice firms to demonstrate positive client outcomes, evidence value, and maintain a clear audit trail across all client interactions.
+Consumer Duty: The FCA's principles-based regulatory framework, effective from July 2023, requires advice firms to demonstrate positive client outcomes, evidence value, and maintain a clear audit trail across all client interactions.

 COBS 9.4.7R: The FCA's Conduct of Business Sourcebook rule governing the content requirements of suitability reports for retail investment advice, specifying what advisers must document to evidence why a recommendation is suitable.